- What can we learn from Latin American experiences for a global approach to peace and peace-building?

 Contribution to International Research

 Peace and conflict transformation are core topics in the social sciences and humanities.
 At the same time, theories, methods and data are shaped to an overwhelming degree by the experience of Western industrial democracies or the ‘objects’ of their intervention.
 If and when Global South experiences are addressed, then mostly with a “deficit approach”, taking Western experiences of state formation, democratisation and economic development as an analytical and practical blueprint.
 The project seeks to change the perspective towards envisioning peace and to the multifaceted experiences of the Global South.
 It aims at extending the territories of theory-building in peace and conflict research beyond European/North American borders.
+In a first step Latin American experiences stand at the core.

 Research Design and Methods